Condensation, damp, and mould: what’s the difference and how do you get rid of them?

 How to fix rising damp

-Fixing the problem will probably mean quite a bit of work – the damp will need to be treated and the affected area damp-proofed to prevent reoccurrence.
-But the faster you can identify and treat it, the less expensive the work is likely to be.
+Fixing a rising damp problem will probably mean quite a lot of work.
+The damp will need to be treated and the affected area damp-proofed to prevent reoccurrence.
+But the faster you can spot the signs of damp in your house and treat it, the less expensive the work is likely to be.

 Is rising damp covered by insurance?

 “Condensation might be the most common cause of damp, but it’s also the most treatable.
 Reducing the amount of moisture in your home is the best way to combat condensation before it becomes a problem.
-Simple things like opening windows or using fans while cooking, keeping lids on pans or making sure tumble dryers aren’t clogged with dust, could help to eliminate damp and mould.”
+Simple things like opening windows, using fans while cooking and making sure tumble dryers aren’t clogged with dust could help to eliminate damp and mould.”

 Penetrating damp signs